 Aedes albopictus, also known as the Asian tiger mosquito is from Southeast Asia.
 Human activity has allowed Ae. albopictus to expand its range throughout much of the world.
 The mosquito was introduced into the U.S. in the 1980’s.
 Currently, the Asian tiger mosquito is found in localized areas of Massachusetts.
 The Centers for Disease Control (CDC) predicts that the mosquito will expand its range into all of Massachusetts.

 The Asian tiger mosquito is distinctive for several reasons.
 The mosquito is a very aggressive human biter and is capable of transmitting many diseases.
 It is a small black and white day biting mosquito.
 Once Ae. albopictus has blood fed it will lay its eggs in any natural or man-made container.
-It's life cycle can be very quick going from egg to adult in 10 days.
+It's growth can be very quick going from egg to adult in 10 days.
 The adult never travels from it's larval home.
 Eliminating containers is the best way to control Ae. albopictus and other common mosquitoes.

 Ae. albopictus is strongly attracted to humans and other mammals.
 It is capable of transmitting many different diseases.
 In nature it has been found with a variety of viruses including eastern equine encephalitis, West Nile, dengue and chikungunya.